 Talmora is a diamond exploration company with two properties on the Horton River 120 kilometers south of Paulatuk in the Northwest Territories..
-As at December 31, 2024, the Company holds one prospecting permit covering 29,052.00 ha in which it has 100% interest (Horton Project) and one prospecting permit covering 28,520.57 hectares which is part of the Seahorse Project in which Olivut Resources Ltd. ("Olivut") has earned a 50% interest.
-Olivut holds two prospecting permits covering 57,856.50 hectares, also part of the Seahorse Project in which Talmora has a 50% interest.
+As at March 31, 2025, holds one Prospecting Permit (29,052.00 ha) in which it has a 100% interest and one Prospecting Permit (28,520.57 ha) which lapsed at the end of January and is part of the Company's Seahorse Project in which Olivut Resources Ltd. has earned a 50% interest.
+Excess work credits on this permit were transferred to three claims staked within the permit this past August.
+Olivut holds two additional permits (57,856.50 ha) covering part of the Seahorse Project area in which Talmora has a 50% interest.
+Prospecting Permits give the holder exclusive rights to the area, for a period of 5 years provided certain expenditures are made

 Claims were staked within the Seahorse permits in 2024.
 The two properties straddle a major linear structure believed favourable for the occurrence of diamondiferous kimberlites.
-Talmora has spent \$4,313,493 on exploration of the two properties (including administration) to December 31, 2024, and Olivut has spent \$1,418,868 on the Seahorse project during the Option period and \$408,614 since they earned their 50% interest.
+Talmora has spent \$4,338,651 on exploration of the two properties (including administration) to March 31, 2025 and Olivut has spent \$1,418,868 on the Seahorse project during the Option period and \$408,614 since they earned their 50% interest.